FAQs

 Through the MCP server, AI clients can access:

-All data access is governed by the connected user’s Masset permissions.
-The MCP server never exposes data that the user would not be able to access directly in Masset.
+All data access and mutations are governed by the connected user’s Masset permissions.
+The MCP server never exposes data or performs actions that the user would not be able to do directly in Masset.

 Is my data used for AI training?